 Flower Dance Temple is a nonprofit small Buddhist church organization.
 Contributions and volunteer services to Flower Dance Temple provide for on-going safeguarding and development.
 There are no paid employees at Flower Dance Temple or Bear Paw Monastery @ Flower Dance Temple, nor are stipends given to monastics or laity.

 As a sangha community we do not required a membership financial pledge.
-Nevertheless, we do recommend suggested contribution amounts for teachings, retreats, personal and group guidance, rituals, ceremonies, etc. We also welcome contributions from donors and friends who may not be a sangha practitioner of Flower Dance Temple.
+Nevertheless, we do welcome donations.
+We also welcome contributions from donors and friends who may not be a sangha practitioner of Flower Dance Temple.

-If a sangha member is financially impoverished and cannot offer a contribution for the teachings or other services provided at Flower Dance Temple, it is suggested that they offer “a work service contribution” if healthy and feasible, and agree to follow the guidelines of a Work Service Contributor.
+If a sangha member is financially impoverished and cannot offer a contribution for the teachings or other services provided at Flower Dance Temple, it is suggested that they may want to offer “a work service contribution” if healthy and feasible, and agree to follow the guidelines of a Work Service Contributor.